What is night diving and 21 night diving tips for your first night dive

-The thing about night diving is that even on a scuba dive site that's familiar to you, it will look and feel totally different.
-You only get to see the small area lit up by your dive light.
+This is partly because you only get to see the small area lit up by your dive light.
 Everywhere else is in the dark.
-Except for the other diver's torch lights if you are diving in a group.
+Except for the other diver’s torch lights if you are diving in a group.

 Although I recommend in my scuba diving tips to take things slowly on all dives, with night diving you have to slow down.
 You have no choice than to focus your attention on the area illuminated by your dive torch.

 More Reading: Why use a diving torch scuba diving (It’s not just for night diving)